cino/cino.github.io/_posts/2021-04-20-laravel-forge-php-setup.md

 #### First things first

 When you start to use Laravel Forge with AWS you'll need to create an IAM user with the right amount of permissions to create and manage your servers.
-This should always be from a least access principe.
+This should always be from a least access principle.
 The documentation of Laravel Forge suggests you'll create a user with the policies `AmazonEC2FullAccess` and `AmazonVPCFullAccess`.
 However this looks like a bit too much access in my opinion and my advice would be to initially grant access with these policies and closely monitor what features are actually necessary with the IAM Access Advisor.

 When creating the Laravel Forge user you will need to enable programmatic access to provide Forge with an access key and secret.
 I'd like to point out that it is **recommended** to rotate these credentials every 90 days but I'll suggest to make a reminder for every **60** days. _Personal preferences though_.

 #### Networking

 This is actually something that annoys me quite a lot, when using a cloud provider for your servers it can be confusing to find out that you are using a double "firewall".
-For example, in AWS we use the concept of security groups where you'll define the ports which are open and for who.
+For example, in AWS we use the concept of security groups where you'll define the ports which are open and for whom.
 When using Laravel Forge the server will also have UFW installed.
-These two different will have different ports open; on UFW only port 22, 80 and 443 will be opened, which is correct.
+These two different will have different ports open; on <a href="https://help.ubuntu.com/community/UFW" target="_blank">UFW</a> only port 22, 80 and 443 will be opened, which is correct.
 On the AWS Security Group it will look like:

 <figure class="aligncenter">
 	<img